 All of those store bought salad dressings have ingredients that have become unacceptable in our house, usually vegetable oil or Canola oil.
 But we don’t do Canola oil here, so I found myself in need of a few new recipes of homemade salad dressings.

 I believe I have already covered a homemade ranch dressing, and will likely revisit that recipe as my dietary needs and wants grow.
-But for today, I wanted to share my newest most favorite dressing, an apple cider vinegar dressing that is super easy to make, is quite tasty, and takes only about 10-15 minutes to put together!
+But for today, I wanted to share my newest most favorite dressing, an apple cider vinegar dressing that is super easy to make, is quite tasty, and takes only about 5 minutes to put together!

 Ok, after that olive oil downer, let’s discuss apple cider vinegar!
 Once you start getting interested in “real foods” and stop buying so much packaged food, you will no doubt start to run into people, either online or in real life, proclaiming the virtues of apple cider vinegar.

 According to some of the articles I have read, apple cider vinegar can fight acid reflux and heartburn, help cure dandruff and athlete’s foot, as well as lower blood pressure.
 Also, some people think it can help with digestive issues, cure bad breath and all sorts of other medical claims, such as fighting diabetes, heart disease and obesity.

 Just remember, if you are going to buy apple cider vinegar, either for salad dressing, or just to drink straight, make sure to get an organic, unfiltered, and unpasteurized vinegar that still has the “mother” in it, that cloudy essence in the vinegar that is the source of all the purported goodness.
 Bragg apple cider vinegar seems to be the top choice among many food bloggers.

 Apple Cider Vinegar Dressing

-1 cup apple cider vinegar
+- 100 ml apple cider vinegar

-1 teaspoon sea salt
+- 1 teaspoon sea salt